MicrosoftDocs/entra-docs/docs/external-id/self-service-sign-up-secure-api-connector.md

 ms.custom: "it-pro"
 ms.collection: M365-identity-device-management

-#  Customer intent: As a developer integrating a REST API within a Microsoft Entra External ID self-service sign-up user flow, I want to secure my API endpoint with authentication, so that only authorized services, such as Microsoft Entra ID, can make calls to my endpoint.
+#customer intent: As a developer integrating a REST API within a Microsoft Entra External ID self-service sign-up user flow, I want to secure my API endpoint with authentication, so that only authorized services, such as Microsoft Entra ID, can make calls to my endpoint.
 ---

 # Secure your API used an API connector in Microsoft Entra External ID self-service sign-up user flows